taed2-2526q1-gced-upc/TAED2-2526q1-gced-upc-demos/docs/mlflow-demo.md

 [`mlflow.<framework>.autolog()`](https://mlflow.org/docs/latest/tracking.html#automatic-logging) function to automatically log the parameters, metrics, and model artifacts from our machine learning code.

+> [!Note]
-> **Note:** Autologging is only supported for certain versions of the frameworks.
+> Autologging is only supported for certain versions of the frameworks.
 If you are using the latest version of some of these frameworks you might get some errors.
 See the [MLflow documentation](https://mlflow.org/docs/latest/tracking.html#automatic-logging) for more details.